Doomben railway station: History

 The Pinkenba line opened on 1 April 1897 to Pinkenba.
-A station for Doomben Racecourse was opened in 1909 alongside the Nudgee Road level crossing, and in 1976 a new station named Whinstanes-Doomben opened slightly farther east; Whinstanes was the name of the industrial branch line that crosses Kingsford Smith Drive to the Hamilton Cold Stores.
+A station for Doomben Racecourse was opened in 1909 alongside the Nudgee Road level crossing, and in 1976 a new station named Whinstanes-Doomben opened slightly further east.
+Whinstanes was the name of the industrial branch line that crosses Kingsford Smith Drive to the Hamilton Cold Stores.
+The original Doomben station was closed.

-The station was renamed Doomben when the line was electrified on 6 February 1988.
+The new station was renamed Doomben when the line was electrified on 6 February 1988.
 All passenger services on the line were suspended on 27 September 1993 as part of a statewide rationalisation of the rail network with the closing or suspending of under-utilised or unprofitable rail lines.
 Trains continued to serve Doomben when major race events were held.

-Passenger services resumed on 27 January 1998, with Doomben becoming the terminal station with bus connections to the other abandoned stations.
+Passenger services resumed on 27 January 1998.
+Doomben became the terminal station with bus connections to the other abandoned stations.

+The station appears in the Netflix series Boy Swallows Universe.

 Services

-Doomben is the terminus for all stops services to and from Roma Street, Park Road and Cleveland.
+Doomben is the terminus for all stops services to and from Roma Street, Boggo Road (formerly Park Road) and Cleveland.

 Services by platform

 Transport links

-Brisbane Transport operate two routes from Doomben station:
+Transport for Brisbane operate two bus routes from Doomben station: